Timception/Drift/drift/V2/drift/readme.md

-# DRIFT split keyboard
+# DRIFT Keyboard by Timception

-DRIFT is a 68 key column-staggered split keyboard made by @timception.
-It uses the small but powerful RP2040 Zero.
+DRIFT Keyboard is a 68-key Staggered Ortholinear Split Keyboard made by [Timception](https://github.com/timception).

-If you are looking for a decent staggered ortholinear ergonomic mechanical keyboard, this should satisfy most needs.

-You can use this command to compile the firmware
-`qmk compile -kb majin/drift -km vial`
+It uses the RP2040-Zero, has two oleds and roller encoders.

+Tested to be working with Vial 0.7.1

+VIAL Firmware GUI can be found here:  [get.vial.today](https://get.vial.today/)

+Quantum Mechanical Keyboard Firmware - [QMK fork with Vial-specific features](https://github.com/vial-kb/vial-qmk)